Laboratoire-de-Chemoinformatique/SynPlanner/docs/data/download.rst

 Data download
 ================================

-All SynPlanner data can be downloaded with corresponding  CLI command from HugginFace repository.
-Here the description of data acoomopnaying SynPlanner.
+All ``SynPlanner`` data can be downloaded with corresponding  CLI command from HugginFace repository.
+Here the description of data available in ``SynPlanner``.

 | 📁 **uspto** - reaction data source
 | ``uspto/uspto_standardized.smi`` - the USPTO dataset from the study of Lin et al.